-The Council shall elect one member to serve as Chair and one member to serve as Vice-Chair.
-The Vice-Chair shall act as Chair in the absence of the Chair.
-Terms of the Chair and Vice-Chair are two years, except that the initial term of the Vice Chair is one year.
-The Chair and Vice-Chair may serve a maximum of two consecutive terms (four years) if reelected.
-A Chair or Vice-Chair may leave his/her term to run for another Council officer position if desired.
-If the Chair or Vice-Chair is elected to a new position, the Council shall nominate and elect a new representative for the vacated position.
+The council shall elect one member to serve as chair and one member to serve as vice-chair.
+The Monitor National Marine Sanctuary Communications Coordinator will act as council secretary.
+The vice-chair shall act as chair in the absence of the chair.
+Terms of the chair and vice-chair are two years, except that the initial term of the vice chair is one year.
+The chair and vice-chair may serve a maximum of two consecutive terms (four years) if reelected.
+The council may elect one member to serve as council secretary.
+The term of the council secretary is one year.
+The council secretary may serve consecutive terms if reelected.

-Election for all positions is by majority vote of all Council members, including the non-voting members, and votes shall be made by written ballot.
-Members who will not be present at the time of election may submit their vote in writing to the Sanctuary Manager prior to the meeting.
-Following the first election, elections for Chair and Vice-Chair shall be held in alternate years.
+A chair or vice-chair may leave his/her term to run for another council officer position, if desired.
+If the chair or vice-chair is elected to a new position, the council shall nominate and elect a new representative for the vacated position.
+Election for all positions is by majority vote of all council members, including the non-voting members, and votes shall be made by written ballot.
+Members who will not be present at the time of election may submit their vote in writing to the sanctuary superintendent prior to the meeting.
+Following the first election, elections for chair and vice-chair shall be held in alternate years.